SimeonTsvetanov/Cap-Me-Too/wiki/API-Key-Setup.md

 For local development:

 \`\`\`bash

 # .env.local (optional - for development only)

 NEXT_PUBLIC_GEMINI_API_KEY=your_api_key_here
 \`\`\`

 > **⚠️ Warning**: Never commit API keys to version control!

 ---

+## 🛡️ Deployment Notes

+- All icons and static assets (favicon.ico, icon.svg, PWA icons) must be in the `/Cap-Me-Too/` subfolder for GitHub Pages deployment.
+- Do not place deployment icons in the root or public/ folders.
+- Example: `https://username.github.io/Cap-Me-Too/favicon.ico` is served from `out/Cap-Me-Too/favicon.ico`.

+---